 - Under its current USP status, GO provides social tariff options to a number of users identified by the responsible Ministry (the Ministry for Health and Active Ageing).
-In turn, GO can claim back the net cost of providing such services, similar to what is done in a number of other European countries. - As the designated USP, GO provides two types of social services free of charge to the end user: free line rental and free Telecare service.
+In turn, GO can claim back the net cost of providing such services, similar to what is done in a number of other European countries. - As the designated USP, GO provides two types of social services free of charge to the end user: free line rental and free Telecare service (Standard Telecare or Telecare Plus).